What is a CV summary? (& example to copy and paste)

 Retail

 Interested in a career in retail?
-Put your best foot forward by writing a good retail CV summary.
+Put your best foot forward by writing a good summary for your CV.

 Including hard numbers in your summary is a great tactic if you’re writing a retail CV.
 Here are some ideas for numbers: